hanghoo/GNN-VANET-IoV-Clustering/README.md

 We use a Graph Neural Network (GNN) model to learn effective node representations, which can help aggregate vehicles with similar patterns into stable clusters.

 Key features:
-- Feature 1
+- Centralized eNodeB-Assisted Framework
-- Feature 2
+- Inductive GraphSAGE Model
-- Feature 3
+- Evaluation on Real-World Dataset

 ## 🚀 Getting Started